uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/bandon-1.png" width="1440" />

+**Extra Credit:** For up to one point extra credit, create a third set that "staples together" each of the preceding pairs of plots (i.e., to confirm that the plots were produced identically by both methods).

 4. (10 points) Save the plots into a "plots" directory.
 Make sure the file names are meaningful.